maxsplawski/todo-app-college-project/README.md

-# task-management-app
+# Task Management App College Project

-This template should help get you started developing with Vue 3 in Vite.
+This is a sample Task Management App built with Vue 3 for a college project.

 ## Recommended IDE Setup